 “I have had a lovely time, feel young again and ready to focus on my life, feel liberated”

-We’re working with Curve in Leicester to develop a big piece of theatre for Inside Out Festival in May 2016 with their bollywood dance group, break dancers, choirs and more – watch this space!
+We worked with Curve in Leicester to develop a site-specific piece of theatre for the NCP car park for Inside Out Festival in May 2016 working with their associate groups including a bollywood dance group, youth theatre, break dancers, choirs and more.

 Feedback from audience (via Twitter):